7 Things to Do in Ras Sidr

 2. Camping

-Camping is a wonderful experience to have in Ras Sidr.
+Camping is a beautiful experience to have in Ras Sidr.
 You can enjoy sleeping under the stars with your family and friends.
-There are many activities you can do while camping, such as painting, carving, water skiing, and fishing.
+You can do many activities while camping, such as painting, carving, water skiing, and fishing.

 Places to stay in Ras Sidr

-As a top Egyptian summer destination, there are countless great accommodation options in Ras Sidr.
+As a top Egyptian summer destination, Ras Sidr has countless great accommodation options.
 Here are some of our favourites.

 1. Blue Lagoon Village